What to do after a car accident that’s not your fault?

 Even if you’re not at fault , you can make a claim with your insurance company for payment of damages and injuries — if you have the right coverages.
 If you have collision insurance, file a claim with your own carrier.
 It will pay for the cost of repairs or total loss of your vehicle .

-How do you get back to normal after a car accident?
+What should you do after a car accident?

-What do you say after a car accident?
+What are the side effects after a car accident?

 How do I prove no fault car accident?